We love because God first loved us.

 The Cancer Support Group meets the needs of those with cancer or who have ever had cancer, as well as family members and friends of those with cancer.

 Anyone involved in caregiving for an elder, someone with a disability, spouse or sibling is invited to attend.
 Community resources for education, finance, support and medical information will be provided.
 There will also be time for specific concerns and needs to be shared.
-For additional information, please contact the church office at 248-651-9361 or email Karen Rider.
+For additional information, please call the office at 248-651-9361.

 Hospital Visits Call the office at 248-651-9361 if you are ill, hospitalized, facing surgery, etc. Our pastors are committed to sharing God’s love during these times.
 Sometimes difficult situations lead to faith questions.